RyanSpartan117/Brew-OnlineBrowserGame/README.md

 ## Brew

-Brew is a  Race your friend in a cookie dip-off.
+Brew is a 1v1 cookie dunking game.
+Grab a friend and get dunking!

 ##Getting Started